CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 ## Written Documentation of Time Off

-If an employee uses PTO for sick leave, including sick leave under applicable state or local law, for more than three consecutive scheduled work days, CivicActions may require reasonable documentation of the purpose for such leave.
+If an employee uses PTO for sick leave, including sick leave under applicable state or local law, for more than three consecutive scheduled work days, Bloom Works may require reasonable documentation of the purpose for such leave.
 If the reason for time off is due to an employee's or a family member's own medical condition, verification from a health care provider is appropriate, but should not explain the nature of the condition and should not result in an unreasonable burden or expense on the employee.
 If the reason for time off is due to an employee's need for leave related to domestic violence, verification may include a police report, court order or other evidence from the court or a prosecuting attorney, other documentation from a victim advocate, attorney, member of the clergy, a medical or other professional, or an employee's own written statement.

-CivicActions also reserves the right to require documentation verifying an employee's need to use time off, if there are indications of a pattern of abuse, such as repeated use of unscheduled time off on or adjacent to weekends, holidays, or pay day, regardless whether the employee has used time off for more than three consecutive days.
+Bloom Works also reserves the right to require documentation verifying an employee's need to use time off, if there are indications of a pattern of abuse, such as repeated use of unscheduled time off on or adjacent to weekends, holidays, or pay day, regardless whether the employee has used time off for more than three consecutive days.

 ## Time Off and Other Approved Leave

 Time off pursuant to this policy is not intended for long-term leave or as a long-term care solution.
 As such, exempt employees on leaves of absences for more than thirty days, including otherwise unpaid leaves of absences, will not be eligible for paid time off beyond the first thirty days.
-CivicActions will require non-exempt employees to exhaust accrued, unused PTO concurrently with extended leaves of absences, including under the Family and Medical Leave Act or comparable state laws, if applicable.
+Bloom Works will require non-exempt employees to exhaust accrued, unused PTO concurrently with extended leaves of absences, including under the Family and Medical Leave Act or comparable state laws, if applicable.

-Employees who are eligible for any other paid leave under CivicActions policies will not receive paid time off under this policy while on such paid leave (for example, parental leave) in addition to other paid leave.
+Employees who are eligible for any other paid leave under Bloom Works policies will not receive paid time off under this policy while on such paid leave (for example, parental leave) in addition to other paid leave.
 Likewise, time off and any other paid leaves shall run concurrently such that the duration of any leave shall not extend beyond the longer of the available leave.
 For instance, an employee may be eligible for twelve weeks of paid parental leave under CivicActions' policy, but will not be eligible for additional time off after such leave.

 Similarly, employees who are eligible for wage replacement benefits while on an approved leave (for example, an employee who is eligible for workers' compensation, short-term disability, or long-term disability) will not receive paid time off compensation except as provided below.

-If an employee remains absent for seven or more calendar days due to his or her own illness or injury, the employee must apply for short-term disability benefits through the state-provided plan or, if applicable, a company-provided plan, by contacting People Ops Team at <mailto:peopleops@civicactions.com> to initiate a disability claim.
+If an employee remains absent for seven or more calendar days due to his or her own illness or injury, the employee must apply for short-term disability benefits through the state-provided plan or, if applicable, a company-provided plan, by contacting People Ops Team at <mailto:sofia@bloomworks.digital> to initiate a disability claim.
 Absences covered by short-term disability, including pregnancy-related disabilities, are not eligible for paid time off under this policy.
-However, **CivicActions will bridge the otherwise unpaid short-term disability waiting period with paid time off.** If the company becomes aware that an absence may qualify for short-term disability benefits, management or the People Ops Team will direct the employee to contact TriNet to apply for short-term disability benefits.
+However, **Bloom Works will bridge the otherwise unpaid short-term disability waiting period with paid time off.** If the company becomes aware that an absence may qualify for short-term disability benefits, management or the People Ops Team will direct the employee to contact Guardian to apply for short-term disability benefits.
-Likewise, if an employee is absent for more than three consecutive work days due to a serious health condition or any other reason covered by the federal Family and Medical Leave Act or similar state laws ("FMLA"), the employee should contact the People Ops Team at <mailto:peopleops@civicactions.com> to apply for state and/or federal family medical leave ("FMLA leave").
+Likewise, if an employee is absent for more than three consecutive work days due to a serious health condition or any other reason covered by the federal Family and Medical Leave Act or similar state laws ("FMLA"), the employee should contact the People Ops Team at <mailto:sofia@bloomworks.digital> to apply for state and/or federal family medical leave ("FMLA leave").
 For exempt employees, absences covered by FMLA leave are not eligible for compensation under this policy.
-However, **CivicActions will bridge up to thirty days of otherwise unpaid FMLA leave with paid time off.** Otherwise, if the exempt employee is approved for FMLA leave, any future leave taken for the same FMLA-qualifying serious health condition is exempt from time off compensation.
+However, **Bloom Works will bridge up to thirty days of otherwise unpaid FMLA leave with paid time off.** Otherwise, if the exempt employee is approved for FMLA leave, any future leave taken for the same FMLA-qualifying serious health condition is exempt from time off compensation.
 Any future leave for the same FMLA-qualifying serious health condition, whether continuous or intermittent, shall also be designated as FMLA leave and counted against the employee's FMLA allotment, not time off.
-If the company becomes aware that an absence may be protected under the FMLA for reasons other than the employee's own serious health condition, management or **the PeopleOps Team** will direct the employee to contact **TriNet** to apply for FMLA leave.
+If the company becomes aware that an absence may be protected under the FMLA for reasons other than the employee's own serious health condition, management or **the PeopleOps Team** will direct the employee to contact **Gusto** to apply for FMLA leave.

 For information or questions concerning this policy and the use of time off during otherwise unpaid leaves of absence, short-term disability, or FMLA leave, the employee should contact **the PeopleOps Team** for assistance.